My professional journey

 As I have discovered, when skills are a natural part of who we are, they will keep emerging in the different spaces we occupy throughout our lives.

 I firmly believe that we need to keep walking through life in a way that flourishes and fulfils potential.
 Coaching is a way that I can help others to achieve this.
 After my doctoral work, I spent considerable time reflecting on what this looks like for me.
-I had expected to follow another well-trodden path but had overlooked the first part of my professional life that I enjoyed and was good at.
+I had expected to follow another well-trodden path but had overlooked the first part of my career that I enjoyed and was good at.
 For years I thought I was walking along a straight path when I was, in fact, walking in one big, life-enriching full-circle.
 Coaching helped me to see this.

 For years I thought I was walking along a straight path when I was, in fact, walking in one big, life-enriching full-circle.
 Coaching helped me to see this.